janawold1/PhD_thesis/Chapter_5/3_ONT_assembly.md

 ```
 ## Initial polishing
 Polishing for each assembly was conducted using [NextPolish](https://github.com/Nextomics/NextPolish) v1.4.0 and [racon]() v1.4.20.
-Both short-read and long read data were used in polishing with NextPolish for all samples excluding C1 and C2.
-Only long-read data was used with racon.
+Both short-read and long read data were used in polishing with NextPolish for all samples excluding D and E. Only long-read data was used with racon.

 Config files for each individual were generated in accordance with these instructions.
 Upon completion of the initial round of polishing, assembly quality was assessed once more with BUSCO and quast.